sociallearninglab/online_testing_materials/README.md

 The procedure and materials developed here are suitable for labs who plan to run scheduled video chats using Zoom.
 The goal is to recreate the in-person testing experience as much as possible.

-We recently launched [ChildrenHelpingScience.com](https://childrenhelpingscience.com/), a collective effort to test children online from around the world.
+We recently launched Parent Researcher Collaborative: [ChildrenHelpingScience.com](https://childrenhelpingscience.com/), a collective effort to test children online from around the world.
 If you are developing your own online studies, come join us!
 You can find more information on how to add your study [here](https://childrenhelpingscience.com/add-study).

 ## Startup guide